mhertel278/Data_Bootcamp_Capstone_Project/README.md

 To improve the model going forward beyond the scope of this project, we could obtain more records gathered from the same sorces used for this set.
 We could also look to add more features not available in this dataset, such as data relating to access to public transportation in the area, as that could affect how people choose to commute.

 ## Presentation

-Our presentation as of Segment 3 can be found in the repo as Presentation.pdf

 The link to the Presentation on Google Slides is found below: https://docs.google.com/presentation/d/1qK3_XEbGcECKn1S4975FJnysEMJKi50fRJiRKp0ZJbo/edit?usp=sharing